AuHau/ipfs-publish/docs/index.md

 When repo is being published it follows these steps:

 1. Freshly clone the Git repo into temporary directory, the default branch is checked out.
-2. If `build_bin` is defined, it is executed inside root of the repo.
+1. If `build_bin` is defined, it is executed inside root of the repo.
-3. The `.git` folder is removed and if the `.ipfs_publish_ignore` file is present in root of the repo, the files specified in the file are removed.
+1. The `.git` folder is removed and if the `.ipfs_publish_ignore` file is present in root of the repo, the files specified in the file are removed.
-4. The old pinned version is unpinned.
+1. The old pinned version is unpinned.
-5. If `publish_dir` is specified, then this folder is added and pinned (if configured) to IPFS, otherwise the root of the repo is added.
+1. If `publish_dir` is specified, then this folder is added and pinned (if configured) to IPFS, otherwise the root of the repo is added.
-6. If publishing to IPNS is configured, the IPNS entry is updated.
+1. If publishing to IPNS is configured, the IPNS entry is updated.
+1. If CloudFlare DNS publishing is configured, then the latest CID is updated on configured DNS entry.
-7. If `after_publish_bin` is defined, then it is executed inside root of the repo and the added IPFS hash is passed as argument.
+1. If `after_publish_bin` is defined, then it is executed inside root of the repo and the added CID is passed as argument.
-8. Cleanup of the repo.
+1. Cleanup of the repo.

 ### Ignore files